vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 {: faq}

 The boot disk, also called a boot volume, is created when you provision a virtual server instance.
 The boot disk of an instance is a cloned image of the virtual machine image.
 The boot volume is deleted when you delete the instance to which it's attached.

-## Do firewalls or security groups impact performance?
-{: faq}

-As best practice, it is recommended to run storage traffic on a VLAN that bypasses the firewall.
-Running storage traffic through software firewalls increases latency and adversely affects storage performance.

 ## When can I delete a block storage data volume?
 {: faq}